hneth/ds4psy/README.md

     -   The repository for the [ds4psy package](https://github.com/hneth/ds4psy/) is <https://github.com/hneth/ds4psy>.

--   The course syllabus (for Spring 2019) and all data files used in examples and exercises are available at <http://rpository.com/ds4psy/>.
+-   The current course syllabus and raw versions of all data files used in examples and exercises are available at <http://rpository.com/ds4psy/>.

 References
 ----------